donaldwu/reducto-docs/enrichment_fingerprinting.md

 [Sample without EF](https://app.reducto.ai/share/663ec30d-7a5d-4b4f-84d7-75abc5405924), [Sample with EF](https://app.reducto.ai/share/0c32a21e-daa9-408a-916d-711aff2d029d)

-In this document, we run into a common scenario where a combination of multiple informational hierarchies (eg., nested inputs, multiple sub-sections) make for a difficult interpretation for standard VLMs to typically handle independently, much less accurately bound.
+In this document, we run into a common scenario where a combination of multiple informational hierarchies (eg., nested inputs, multiple sub-sections) make for a difficult interpretation for standard VLMs to handle independently, much less accurately bound.

 With Enrichment Fingerprinting, we can accurately capture and merge the blocks involving the Financial Information in part (III), and correctly interpret the boxes in sections 5a(1) - 5b(1).
 Without it, we consider these as symbols checked.